naggarwal/audioNotes/README.md

 - Transcribe audio with speaker identification using Deepgram
 - Generate meeting notes from transcriptions using OpenAI
 - View and download results
+- Support for large file uploads via Vercel Blob
+- Configurable upload modes (direct, blob, or auto)

 ## Prerequisites

 - Node.js 18.x or later
 - npm or yarn
+- Vercel account (for Vercel Blob storage)

 ## Getting Started

 1. Clone the repository
 2. Install dependencies with `npm install`
+3. Create a Blob store in the Vercel dashboard:
+   - Go to your Vercel project
+   - Select the Storage tab
+   - Click "Connect Database"
+   - Select "Blob" and click "Continue"
+   - Name your store "AudioFiles" and click "Create"
-3. Create a `.env.local` file with the following:
+4. Create a `.env.local` file with the following:
    ```
    # OpenAI API Key (for meeting notes generation)
    OPENAI_API_KEY=your_openai_api_key_here